Portland Monthly: History

 Scott Vogel served as the magazine's first editor-in-chief, and left Portland Monthly in late 2004 to join The Washington Post.
 Russ Rymer served as the magazine's editor after Scott Vogel left, but he left in February 2005 to become editor of Mother Jones.
 After Rymer the magazine went to "employment contracts" for editors.
 Journalist Louise Lague became the next editor-in-chief of the magazine on April 11, 2005.
 In 2005 the magazine maintained a staff of 22 in addition to hiring freelancers.
 In August 2005 the Portland Magazine purchased a local magazine related to weddings, the Portland Bride and Groom, which was founded in 2001.
 Portland Monthly's style editor Jill Spitznass became the editor of the Portland Bride and Groom.
 Ted Katauskas, who had formerly worked as managing editor of Portland Magazine, was promoted to the magazine's editor-in-chief in August 2005.
 Katauskas was the fifth employee of the company.

 Circulation of the Portland Monthly in 2005 numbered 56,000, and in 2006 paid circulation was 56,000 with an additional 18,000 to 22,000 sold on newsstands.
 In February 2006 the magazine was the seventh-largest city magazine in the United States.
 The magazine has reported on the effects of methamphetamine abuse in Oregon, and Enron's usage of the electric utility in Portland.
 The magazine maintains a website at www.portlandmonthlymag.com, and includes the first few paragraphs of selected articles on the site.
 Ted Katauskas was editor of the magazine in 2008.
 Kelly Montoya became the publisher of the magazine in 2012.
 The magazine's editor in 2018 was Kelly Clarke.
-As of 2024, the publication's circulation was 41,890.
+In December 2020, the magazine went quarterly.

+In 2024, Brooke Jackson-Glidden was named editor-in-chief.
+At that time, the publication's circulation was 41,890.
+In November 2025, SagaCity Media, the company owned by the Vogels which published their magazines, filed for receivership.
+In March 2026, the company sold its publications, including Portland Monthly, to Hour Media for $1.6 million.
+Jackson-Glidden and associate editor Alex Frane were then laid off.